 When reheating the stir fry, it is best to do so in a pan or skillet over medium heat.
 This helps retain the texture and flavors.
 You may sprinkle some water for easy heating.

-I don't recommend freezing this stir fry as it has so many vegetables and freezing would not be ideal for texture of this assorted veggies.
+I don't recommend freezing this stir fry as it has so many vegetables and freezing would not be ideal for the texture of this stir fry veggies.

 Recipe FAQs